 If you are interested in historical sites and archeological finds, then you will find many places to visit in Paris.
 Although this city is known as the romance center of the world, there are places that will give you the chills like the Catacombs of Paris.
 This place is an underground burial site that has almost 6 million skeletons.
 If that’s too haunting for your taste, then head to the fascinating Notre Dame Cathedral.
 This architectural wonder is in the heart of the city with impressive ceilings and gorgeous stained-glass art on the windows.
 The Palace of Versailles is also a site that you must not miss out on.
 This castle is magnificent to say the least with its mesmerizing gardens and architecture.
 Head to Sainte Chapelle, a 13th century church, which is nothing less than spectacular.
 The upper chapel of the church features jaw-dropping stained-glass windows and a heavily decorated ceiling.
 The Champs Elysees is another popular tourist spot in Paris that offers great views into the architectural history of this part of Europe.
 Make sure to get to the top of the Champs Elysees to witness the panoramic views of the city.
 Some other popular spots to visit in Paris include Musee de Louvre, The Pantheon, Musee de Cluny, and La Conciergerie.

-The Eiffel Tower is the single most famous site in Paris.
-There is not competition for it, you can go anywhere in the world and how people a picture of the Eiffel Tower, and they will know it is in Paris.
-You cannot miss going to the Eiffel Tower if you’re visiting Paris.
-You also cannot miss viewing it no matter where you go in Paris because it is visible from most parts of the city.
+The Eiffel Tower is the most single and famous site in Paris.
+There's no competition for it, you can go anywhere in the world and show people a picture of it, so, they will definitely know that it is in Paris.
+The Eiffel tower is a must see if you’re visiting Paris.
+You can't miss the view on the top of the Eiffel tower no matter where you go in Paris because it's visible from the most parts of the city.

-The Eiffel Tower is a marvelous feat of engineering.
-It is now considered a part of the history of Paris; however the funny thing is that in the beginning it was not that way.
-People were actually opposed to its construction and thought it would destroy the view.
-If only these people know how valued the tower itself would become in the future.
+The Eiffel Tower is a wonderful piece of architecture.
+It is considered an important historical part of Paris.
+However, the funny thing is that in the beginning, it was not in that way.
+People were actually opposed to its construction and thought it would destroy the view but these people don't know how much this tower has a value itself right now.

-It was originally constructed to serve as an entrance to the World Fair, and the construction was completed in 1889.
+First, It was constructed to serve as entrance for the World Fair, and this construction was completed in 1889.
 Parisians love the tower so much that when Germans occupied Paris in 1940 the locals cut the lift of the tower.
-The manual climb was very hard and it resulted in Hitler never climbing the tower himself.
+The manual climb was very hard and even Hitler was not able to climb the tower himself.

 You can visit the tower itself and go on top.
-We would also recommend just sitting in the numerous cafes around the tower and just taking in the view.
+We would also recommend just sitting in the numerous cafes around the tower and enjoy the view.